City Loop: Burnley Group

 The Burnley Group currently remains as one of the two loops to reverse operations on weekdays.

-During the morning, the Burnley Group runs anti-clockwise through the loop that being departing Richmond then running via the city loop before arriving at Flinders Street.
-Services departing the city will then run direct before arriving back at Richmond Melbourne and continuing towards the suburbs.

-During weekday mornings, the Glen Waverley line runs direct to and from Flinders Street.
-Passengers for the City Loop can change at Burnley or Richmond for a connecting service.
+During the morning, Burnley Group trains from Camberwell runs anti-clockwise through the loop, departing Richmond then running via the City Loop before arriving at Flinders Street.
+Services departing the city will then run direct to Richmond, and continue out towards the suburbs.
+The Glen Waverley line runs direct to Flinders Street.
+Passengers for the City Loop can change at Richmond for a connecting City Loop service.

-During the afternoon, the Burnley Group runs clockwise through the loop that being departing Richmond then running direct before arriving at Flinders Street.
-Services departing the city will then run via the loop before arriving back at Richmond and continuing towards the suburbs.
+During the afternoon, most Burnley Group trains run clockwise through the loop, departing Richmond running direct to Flinders Street.
+Services departing the city will then run via the loop to Richmond and continue out towards the suburbs.
+Trains running local between Camberwell and the City run direct from Flinders Street.

 On public holidays and Weekends, the Burnley Group operates under the same service pattern as weekday afternoons running clockwise from Flinders Street via the loop to Richmond all day.

+During Night Network (Saturday 12:30am-5:30am, Sunday 12:30am-7:30am) Services will run direct to and from Flinders Street from Richmond.